 Note: The frequency/resubmission codes can be found in the NUCC (National Uniform Claim Committee) manual for CMS-1500 Claim forms or the UB Editor (Uniform Billing Editor) for UB-04 Claim forms.

-Corrected Claims must be sent within 365 calendar days from the date of service or within 90 days of the most recent adjudicated date of the Claim.
+Corrected Claims must be sent within 180 calendar days of the original Claim submission.